SuleimanFarah/sunpy/GSOC/GSOC-2016-hemant27.md

 5.       **Software Packages  to be used**
           Numpy, Matplotlib,Scipy,Astropy
           Numpy : Since, the project involves working with scientific data.
-This require the use of Numpy .
+This requires the use of Numpy .
           Matplotlib : It will be used for plotting lightcurves as well as is essential when changing a bit of data of maps submodule.
           Sphinx : Sphinx is a tool that allows us to create as many restructured documents as we want and then it merges them together into a single website or a book.It uses HTML, LaTeX as its output format.
 I do have a good knowledge of HTML,LaTeX and have started using Sphinx as well.
             Since Scipy,Astropy are dependencies of SunPy, I might need them while working on the project.